isaacnmm/pestpolicy-hugo2XX/content/posts/best-exterior-primer-paint/index.md

 Importantly, MAD DOG MDP100 is tint-able and more convenient to remove.

-Pros: - Comes with super active ingredients quick-acting - Sticks firmly on the surface without forming drains/runs - Its long-lasting one coat last 20 years - Its tint-able and more comfortable to remove - Features simple water-based formula easier to dilute - Eliminates peeling and scuffing challenges - Forms a strong waterproof coat finish - Best for all types of exterior surfaces wood, metal, or weathered surfaces - Seals and block porous surface excellently - Has low VOC wont cause nasal irritation - Has a comfortable handle for portability
+Pros:
+- Comes with super active ingredients quick-acting
+- Sticks firmly on the surface without forming drains/runs
+- Its long-lasting one coat last 20 years
+- Its tint-able and more comfortable to remove
+- Features simple water-based formula easier to dilute
+- Eliminates peeling and scuffing challenges
+- Forms a strong waterproof coat finish
+- Best for all types of exterior surfaces wood, metal, or weathered surfaces
+- Seals and block porous surface excellently
+- Has low VOC wont cause nasal irritation
+- Has a comfortable handle for portability

+Cons:
-Cons: - Unsuitable for large scale priming - Has limited selectable colors
+- Unsuitable for large scale priming

-> See Also: > Can You Use Exterior Paint Indoors?
+- Has limited selectable colors

 ###  [4.
 KILZ 2 Multi-Surface Interior/Exterior Latex Primer](https://www.amazon.com/dp/B0013FE5R0/?tag=p-policy-20)